 How Often I Have Chosen Love

-Choosing the winner last year was both incredibly difficult, and impossibly simple.
+Choosing the winner in 2018 was both incredibly difficult, and impossibly simple.
 The mission of the contest was never to produce a collection that would need to turn a profit, but simply to identify the strongest work by an emerging poet that we could champion in its publication as a free digital chapbook.
 Xiao Yue Shan writes excellent poetry.
 It riles, it transports, it is machinery of language that makes you feel.
 We couldn’t be more humbled to help her usher How Often I Have Chosen Love into the world.

 Color and light and life invigorate Xiao Yue Shan’s de- but chapbook—or, in her own words: “a thrill of poppy and chrysanthemum”.
 How Often I Have Chosen Love explores the rediscovery of her nuanced and complex family, her nuanced and complex sense of home, the nuanced and complex history of China.
 From the flag in Tiananmen Square to the apartments of San Francisco, Shan complicates our sense of home and history by filling every reflection and every moment with the bursting blue light of Hong Kong, the delicate sprawl of blooming vegetation—envisioning a creation myth that seeks to have “no tale of falling.”
 In the voice of a modern woman of two nations, Shan’s work finds her deepest authenticity.
 Her rich palette of color, of flower and nation and jewel, is an achievement only Shan’s unique perspective could conceive.
 Xiao Yue Shan is an emerging poet whose words and heart beat with the exact rhythm of our times.

 “Xiao Yue Shan’s poems are both alight and firmly buried into the earth at the same time.
 What a wonderful discovery of Shan’s poems...
 Definitely a poet to watch!”

 — Victoria Chang, Guggenheim Fellow & author of Barbie Chang